John510S/John-s-AI-Music/Prompts-Used-and-Comments.md

 Image/Ideogram: Autumn Painting

-Comments: I wanted some inspiration for possible songs I could create, I wasn't to happy with this but it will work.
+Comments: I wanted some inspiration for possible songs I could create for my own music endeavors, but I wasn't to happy with this but it will work for this experience.

 ## Echoes of Ashes
 Song/Udio: write a fast paces rock song called "the death of death metal".
 End the last verse with a sad piano part.